Last updated on February 17th, 2023 at 10:35 am

-This store can be hard to find because it’s inside a mall in the basement.
-You have to take the escalator down, turn right, walk all the way to the end before turning right again.
-You’ll then see a crowded store with rackets of cute things.
+Gift Net is a store inside a mall in the basement.
+You have to take the escalator down, turn right, and walk all the way to the end before turning right again.
+You hit the bullseye when you spot a crowded store with racks of cute things.

 2) Conquest World – Mong Kok